 Enabling remote participation can bring invaluable stakeholders into the session who, without this technology, wouldn’t be able to.
 Conversely, technology can be temperamental and limit the types of engagement possible in such a session.

 The where of your session is a judgment call only you and your business can make.

 3. Determine attendees

 When speaking of the Hoshin workshop process, stakeholders were introduced as key players in the make-up of your session.

 This is because your participants are the lifeblood of the workshop.

-Having too many senior leaders present, or team leaders will create an echo chamber of a bottom-up or top-down mentality.
-Likewise, stakeholders who represent one area of the business more than another will limit lateral thinking.
+Having too many senior leaders present or team leaders will create an echo chamber of a bottom-up or top-down mentality.
+Likewise, stakeholders representing one area of the business more than another will limit lateral thinking.

 Your attendees should be made up of: